-The Cardinal Facility is subject to various provincial regulations promulgated by the Ontario Ministry of the Environment and Climate Change.
-Facilities with GHG emissions of 10,000 tonnes CO_2 -equivalent or more per year are required to report their GHG emissions to the Ontario Ministry of the Environment and Climate Change.
-The Cardinal Facility emitted approximately 53,852 tonnes CO_2 -equivalent in 2017 and was in compliance with its various CO_2 reporting requirements.
-Ontario also regulates the reporting, allocation and retirement of NOx and SO_2 emissions.
-The Cardinal Facility has no reportable SO_2 emissions and NOx emissions fall below the levels mandated by legislation.
+The Cardinal Facility is subject to various provincial regulations promulgated by the Ontario Ministry of the Environment, Conservation and Parks ("MECP").
+Facilities with GHG emissions of 10,000 tonnes CO2-equivalent or more per year are required to report their GHG emissions to the MECP.
+The Cardinal Facility emitted approximately 44,467 tonnes CO2-equivalent in 2018 and was in compliance with its various CO2 reporting requirements.
+Ontario also regulates the reporting, allocation and retirement of NOx and SO2 emissions.
+The Cardinal Facility has no reportable SO2 emissions and NOx emissions fall below the levels mandated by legislation.